 If you have a complex financial situation, however, it may be best to hire an attorney to aid you.
-The legal team at Hathaway Law would love to help you create this important document.
+Daniel A. Higson can help you create this important document.
 We can make sure that it precisely lays out what you want done with your estate.
 Feel free to ask us any questions you may have concerning wills.

 While preparation for retirement or end of life is often difficult to face, discussing issues and making the right decisions with your estate planning lawyer can also be a huge relief.
 The truth is, many clients often find it difficult to plan their estate.
 The reasons are many, among them are: the discomfort of discussing death, complications that attend some family structures, and simply, the hectic lives most people lead.